ravnhq/JS-Nerdery-Challenges/questionnaire.md

 > > because the value will change

     let total = 0;
-    let numbers = [2,3,45,7,8]
+    const numbers = [2,3,45,7,8]
     numbers.forEach(number => total += number)

-> > When we want storage a value or get a respond for a method we should use const
+> > When we want storage a value or get a respond for a method and this won't be reasing
+> > we should use const and aslo when we declare an arrow function, in the most cases we use const
+> > when we declare a arrow function.

     const COUNTRY_NAMES = ['Germany', 'Norway', 'Island', 'Japan', 'Israel'];
     const JOIN_COUNTRIES = COUNTRY_NAMES.join(' ');
+    const arrowFunction = (a, b) => a + b;

 > **How does the variables scope works?
 Provide examples.**
 >